Why to Start Feeding Birds in Fall

 Seeds are the mainstay of bird feeding.
 Our favorites are black oil sunflower, sunflower hearts, white millet, nyjer, safflower, cracked corn, and broken nuts.
 These are attractive to juncos and all species of native sparrows.
 Finches, cardinals, doves, and jays eat them also.

 You can get special nyjer feeders with tiny holes, like the 17-inch Spiral Finch Thistle Feeder.
 It dispenses the rather expensive nyjer seeds one by one, so they don't get dragged out onto the ground at one time.
 It's just right for goldfinches but inaccessible to big birds.
 In addition to goldfinches, nyjer feeders often attract Common Redpolls, Pine Siskins, and other small birds.

 What the best kind of feeders to use?

-Whatever you use, be sure to put your birdfeeder where you can watch the birds from where you live.
-Enjoy the chirps of chickadees while you're eating.
+Whatever you use as a table setting, be sure to put your birdfeeder where you can watch the birds from where you live.
+Enjoy the company of the birds while you're having your own meals.